twm/jwilm.github.io/source/articles/from-str-to-cow.html.md

 The `into` function it defines is pretty straight-forward; it consumes self (the thing implementing Into) and returns a `T` (note the type parameter on the trait definition).
-Here's how it's used.
+Here's how it's used:

 ```rust
 impl Token {